Competition

 (1) If an offence under

-this Law committed by a commercial entity is proved to have been committed with
+this Law committed by an undertaking is proved to have been committed with the

-the consent or connivance of, or to be attributable to any neglect on the part
+consent or connivance of, or to be attributable to any neglect on the part of

-of an officer of the entity, that officer shall also be guilty of the offence
+an officer of the undertaking, that officer also commits the offence and is

-and liable in the same manner as the entity to the penalty provided for that
+liable in the same manner as the undertaking to the penalty provided for that

 offence.[107]